-Infection by Human Immunodeficiency Virus resulting from:

-- > A blood transfusion given as part of medical treatment. - > A physical assault. - > An accident occurring during the course of performing normal duties of employment. - > The incident must have been reported to appropriate authorities and have been investigated in accordance with the established procedures. - > Where HIV infection is caught through a physical assault or as a result of an incident occurring during the course of performing normal duties of employment, the incident must be supported by a negative HIV antibody test taken within 5 days of the incident. - > There must be a further HIV test within 12 months confirming the presence of HIV or antibodies to the virus. - > The incident causing infection must have occurred in the European Union, Norway, Switzerland, North America, Canada, Australia or New Zealand.

-IV infection resulting from any other means, including sexual activity or illegal drug abuse.
+Illness Definition Simpler Terms Pre-existing Conditions Infection by Human Immunodeficiency Virus resulting from: A blood transfusion given as part of medical treatment.
+A physical assault.
+An accident occurring during the course of performing normal duties of employment. after the start of the policy and satisfying all of the following; The incident must have been reported to appropriate authorities and have been investigated in accordance with the established procedures.
+Where HIV infection is caught through a physical assault or as a result of an incident occurring during the course of performing normal duties of employment, the incident must be supported by a negative HIV antibody test taken within 5 days of the incident.
+There must be a further HIV test within 12 months confirming the presence of HIV or antibodies to the virus.
+The incident causing infection must have occurred in the European Union, Norway, Switzerland, North America, Canada, Australia or New Zealand.
+For the above definition, the following are not covered: HIV infection resulting from any other means, including sexual activity or illegal drug abuse.
 Human immunodeficiency virus (HIV) is generally recognised as the virus that causes acquired immune deficiency syndrome (AIDS).
 The virus can be passed on in several ways including through contaminated blood, blood stained bodily fluids and infected needles.
 This benefit is designed to cover people who get HIV through their work or who have become infected as a result of a physical assault or a blood transfusion in the European Union, Norway, Switzerland, North America, Canada, Australia and New Zealand.
 The infection must happen after the start date of the plan and must be reported and investigated in line with established procedures.
 If you have been diagnosed with HIV infection prior to the commencement date of cover, you can never claim for HIV infection under the Specified Illness Cover plan.